 Before your appointment

 Parents/legal guardians should attend all appointments with their child if they are under the age of 16.
-You are welcome to bring other relatives and young people are welcome to bring close friends for support.
+Other relatives or friends may attend for support.

 During your appointment